Persulence/wormaudio/README.md

 > ![NOTE]
 > Move the `install` directory to wherever you wish.
 Installing to system directories is not currently supported.
+>
+### wormaudio-godot

+This is a [GDExtension](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/index.html) that provides GDScript bindings for WormAudio.

+There is a top-level cmake target for this component (`build_godot`).

+#### Installing

+To install, unzip the extension and place it in your Godot project's `addons` folder.

+In the Godot editor, from the Project menu open Project Settings and navigate to the Plugins tab.
+Find wormaudio-godot in the list of plugins and check the Enabled box.

 ### wormaudio-java